Regression-Games/RGUnityBots/README.md

 ## What is Positron?

-Positron is a Unity SDK that makes it so easy to integrate bots into your game, that a... bot can do it.
+Positron is a Unity SDK that makes it easy to integrate powerful and useful bots into your game.
 Build bots to QA test your game, act as NPCs, compete against players in multiplayer, and determine optimal game balance.
 Our integration patterns, ready-to-go bots, and samples make it easy to get started.
 Positron bots have been used to:

 - Control enemy NPCs within a dungeon crawler
 - Explore and exploit environments to find errors and issues within a platformer